gamernetwork/gastatsdash/docs/settings.rst

 You should put all the relevant Google Analytics settings in here.

- - client email
+ - Client email
- - path to key file
+ - Path to key file
- - dictionary of site names and IDs
+ - Dictionary of site names and IDs
- - black list of page paths to remove from article tables
+ - Black list of page paths to remove from article tables
- - black list of sources to remove from traffic source tables
+ - Black list of sources to remove from traffic source tables
+ - Name for all your sites, labelled as "ALL_SITES_NAME"

 See an example at ``Statsdash/GA/config.py-example``